-Standards and interpretations not yet in force

-The International Accounting Standards Board (IASB) has issued one new accounting standard (IFRS 17) and amendments to existing international accounting standards (IFRS 16, IAS 1, IAS 8 and IAS 12), that have not yet come into force.
+Standards and interpretations not yet in force The International Accounting Standards Board (IASB) has issued amendments to IAS 1, IAS 7, IAS 21, IFRS 7 and IFRS 16, that have not yet come into force.
 The Bank has not early adopted any of the changes.
-No significant impact is expected from the changes to IFRS.
+None of the amendments is expected to have a significant impact on the Bank's financial statements.

-Critical judgements and estimation uncertainty

-Management's judgement, estimates and assumptions of future events that will significantly affect the carrying amounts of assets and liabilities underlie the preparation of the financial statements.
+Critical judgements and estimation uncertainty Management's judgement, estimates and assumptions of future events that will significantly affect the carrying amounts of assets and liabilities underlie the preparation of the financial statements.
 The estimates and assumptions that are deemed critical to the financial statements are regarding the measurement of loans and receivables.
 The estimates and assumptions are based on premises that management finds reasonable but are inherently uncertain and unpredictable.
-The premises may be incomplete, unexpected future events or situations may occur, and other parties may arrive at other estimated values
+The premises may be incomplete, unexpected future events or situations may occur, and other parties may arrive at other estimated values.